MediLang/KadeDB/README.md

 ### Components

-- **KadeDB**: Built in C++ for top performance, GPU acceleration, and scalability, ideal for compute-intensive analytics and large-scale data management.
+- **KadeDB Core (C++)**: High-performance engine with GPU acceleration and distributed scalability for compute-intensive analytics and storage internals.
+- **KadeDB Services (Rust)**: Secure, async service layer (REST/gRPC), connectors, auth/RBAC, and orchestration built with Rust for memory safety and reliability.
-- **KadeDB-Lite**: Built in C for minimal resource usage, targeting IoT devices with a RocksDB-based embedded storage engine and low-bandwidth syncing.
+- **KadeDB-Lite (C)**: Minimal footprint client for IoT/wearables with RocksDB-based embedded storage and low-bandwidth syncing.

-KadeDB: Built in C++ for top performance, GPU acceleration, and scalability, ideal for compute-intensive analytics and large-scale data management.
-KadeDB-Lite: Built in C for minimal resource usage, targeting IoT devices with a RocksDB-based embedded storage engine and low-bandwidth syncing.

 ## Supported Use Cases